jotavare/philosophers/README.md

 A **thread** is a unit of execution within a process.
 Each **process** has at least one **thread**, but additional **threads** can be created.
 A **thread** consists of unique elements and shared elements with other **threads** of the same process, such as the code section, data section, and operating system resources like open files and signals.

-However, if two **threads** of the same process try to access the same shared memory variable simultaneously, it can lead to undefined behaviors, known as **data races**.
+However, if two **threads** of the same process try to access the same shared memory variable simultaneously, it can lead to undefined behaviours, known as **data races**.
 To prevent this, **mutexes** are used. **Mutexes** block a piece of code, allowing only one **thread** at a time to execute that piece of code, similar to how a toilet key is used.

 In the context of the given example:
 * Each fork has its own **mutex**, which can be locked when a philosopher takes it.